 The year of the original release date in the format YYYY.
-By default this is set to the earliest release in the Release Group.
+By default this is set to the earliest release in the release group.
 This can provide, for example, the release year of the vinyl version of what you have on CD.

-Release Status indicating the “official” status of the release.
+An indicator of the “official” status of the release.
 Possible values include official, promotional, bootleg, and pseudo-release.

 The script used to write the release’s track list.
 The possible values are taken from the ISO 15924 standard. (since Picard 0.10)

 The total number of discs in this release.

 The total number of tracks on this disc.

 The number of the track on the disc.